 Wear the right clothing: we suggest clothing which is comfortable, breathable, bright (avoid dark fabrics) and weather appropriate.

 Reflective gear: clothing or bike add-ons which are light should also be on the essentials list for cycling in low light.
 In winter those school runs can have poor visibility, so cars and other road users need to be able to see you and your child.

 Light up your bike: Both your child and their bike need to be visible in the dark or when visibility is poor.
 There are front and rear lights available for kids (see the TRACE rear light and MINI) to fix to the bike or our kids helmet comes with a rear safety light.

-- Always wear a properly fitted cycle helmet.
-Correctly fitted helmets can reduce to risk of head injuries by at least 45%.
+Always wear a properly fitted cycle helmet.
+Correctly fitted helmets can reduce the risk of head injuries by at least 45%.
 For more information on choosing the right children's bike helmets and measuring your kids head size, follow this link.

-- Cycle in Style.
+Cycle in style.
 With thousands of children's bicycle helmets available, pick a kids helmet that your child will actually want to wear.
 We have a large range of helmet designs available and in multiple sizes to fit a range of kids head shapes.
 Check them out here!

 Adding a bell or horn to your kids bike can be another safety feature.
 You may not be cycling on busy roads, but it is good practice to get your child used to using a bell or horn to notify pedestrians or cars of their presence.
 For kids we have the MINI or the NANO available.
 These are not for road use, however perfect for riding around the park or paths.
 If you are out with them, the dB140 is the perfect horn for being heard.
 At 140db, the horn boasts two sound modes and is as loud as a jet engine!

 Know the Road